 Using any of the methods above should work just fine for coffee cup stain removal.

-You need to use an abrasive cleaner and a scrubby to remove the stain.
+It would be best to use an abrasive cleaner and a scrubby to remove the stain.
 Follow any of the steps above.